klasharr/ssc-weather/README.md

 # ssc-weather

 This is in development but will be a WordPress plugin to display UK Met Office weather data.
 I'm getting it all working in a CLI command and REST API endpoint first, then will add unit tests.
-The last step will be to make it display on a website.
+The last step will be to make it display on the WordPress website.

 ## REST_API Endpoint